scarborough-courtney/ohimanual/tutorials/ohi-manual.md

 ### Requirements for data layers

-Four requirements to remember when investigating (or ‘scoping’) potential data layers are:
+Four requirements to remember when investigating (or <U+2018>scoping<U+2019>) potential data layers are:

 1. relevance to ocean health
-2. how to the reference point
+2. how to set the reference point
 3. spatial scale
 4. temporal scale.

+*Note: Once the appropriate data layers are chosen, they may need to be re-formatted in order to be readable by the toolbox (See: 'Formatting Data for Toolbox' section below).*

 #### Relevance to ocean health

 There must be a clear connection between the data and ocean health, and determining this will be closely linked to each goal model.

 #### Reference point

 As each data layer must be scaled to a reference point, as you consider different data sources it is important to think about or identify what a reasonable reference point may be.
 Ask the following types of questions as you explore data possibilities: